umutto/sounds-of-transport/INTRODUCTION.md

 # Sounds of Transport

-Sounds of Transport is a fun web app where a musical loop can be created using shapes and the intricate train system of Tokyo.
+Sounds of Transport is a fun and interactive web app where a musical loop can be created using shapes and the intricate train system of Tokyo.

 The railway system in Tokyo; albeit being comprehensive and exquisite, can be overwhelming sometimes and may look like a complex mess on first sight.
 But there is a harmony to that, and this web app aims to show the harmony by creating music through the interactions of trains and "receivers".